Neurons (or nerve cells), fundamental units of the brain and nervous system, have different types and morphologies.

 - the organization and morphology of extensions (i.e. dendrites and their axons) emerging from the cell body.

-The multipolar neuron. the multipolar neuron (4) is not unimorphic; it is distinguished as well by the shape of its cellular body …… as by the shape of its axon or its dendrites .
+- The multipolar neuron (4) is distinguished as well by the shape of its cellular body …… as by the shape of its axon or its dendrites.
 The multipolar neuron has a single axon and imposing dendrites (we speak of « dendritic tree »).
-Multipolar neurons make up the majority of neurons in the brain.
+Multipolar neurons constitute the majority of neurons in the brain.

 Different types of multipolar neurons